yingdaluo/SmartMap/README.md

 SmartMap
 ========
-SmartMap is a distributed map location sharing application, which uses Paxos to manage distributed replica and IOS application as user interface.
-Test
+SmartMap is a distributed map location sharing application, which uses Paxos to manage distributed replica and IOS/Android application as user interface.

+This repository is the back end part of the system.
+The front end page could also be found in my Github repositories.